Search

 Thank you so much for answering my question.
 I have read & heard that in order to lower your electric bill; one should close off unused rooms, as well as close the vents to those rooms.
 Your answers have helped me to understand why this is not such a good idea.

-Well, it is a very common practice: you are thinking that you are getting a good professional advice, but instead it is just a narrow-versioned opinion from the people who never looked into this issue at all.
+Well, it is a very common practice: you are thinking that you are getting some good professional advice, but instead it is just a narrow-versioned opinion from the people who never looked into this issue at all.

 consumerenergycenter.org